Winchester and Western Railroad to Serve New West Virginia Steel Mill

 The CMC mill project was a collaborative economic development effort by OmniTRAX, State of West Virginia leaders, and Berkeley County officials.
 The W&W supplemented a state and county incentive package with a custom rail service agreement and additional infrastructure investments to secure West Virginia's successful site selection pursuit.

-"This new partnership reflects a cross functional team effort to a provide CMC with a highly customized commercial service solution.
+"This new partnership reflects a cross functional team effort to provide CMC with a highly customized commercial service solution.
 I'm proud of the collaborative work invested to make this day possible," added Piacente.

 The new steel mill is projected to generate more than 200 jobs while reducing interstate traffic congestion by placing a significant volume of annual carloads on the W&W railroad.
 CMC anticipates a late 2025 facility opening.